China's scariest outdoor attractions

 Having stolen the crown from Tianmen Mountain, the new draw to Hebei province's Hongyagu Scenic Area is now the world's longest glass-bottom bridge.

-And what makes a 488 meter-long (1,600 feet) glass bridge above to drop of 218 meters (715 feet) even more scary?
-It's suspension cables make it sway.
+And what makes a 488 meter-long (1,600 feet) glass bridge above a drop of 218 meters (715 feet) even more scary?
+Its suspension cables make it sway.

-The bridge, made up of 1,077 glass panels of 4 centimeters (around 1.6 inches) thickness, strings together two peaks in the mountainous northeastern region.
+The bridge, made up of 1,077 glass panels of four centimeters (around 1.6 inches) thickness, strings together two peaks in the mountainous northeastern region.

 Although it can apparently accommodate 2,000 people, only 600 are allowed on at any one time, shuffling along in special "shoe gloves" to protect the glass.